patriciamcphee/aboutme/_docs/ux-writing-samples.md

 The required license for each serial port of the Nodegrid is included with the product.

-Some Nodegrid features, like Clustering and Docker containers require a license for activation.
+Some Nodegrid features, like Clustering and Docker containers, require a license for activation.

 At the top of the Nodegrid manager, click **System**.

-Here is where all licenses enrolled in this Nodegrid displays with other information, like license key, expiration date, and application.
+Here's where all licenses enrolled in this Nodegrid displays with other information, like license key, expiration date, and application.

 To add a license, click **Add**.